AI Agents Explained

 An AI agent is a piece of software that observes its environment, decides what to do, and takes action — on its own.
 Unlike a basic chatbot that answers questions one at a time, an agent can plan a sequence of steps, use tools (search the web, update a spreadsheet, send an email, query a database), and adapt when something unexpected happens.

-Think of the difference between a calculator and a capable new team member.
-A calculator does exactly what you press — nothing more.
-A capable team member understands what outcome you need, works out the steps, and handles the task through to completion.
-AI agents are closer to the second.
+A calculator only does what you press, nothing more.
+A new team member you trust with a task understands what outcome you actually need, works out the steps themselves, and sees it through.
+AI agents behave much more like the second.

 One-sentence definition: An AI agent perceives inputs from its environment, uses an AI model to reason about what to do, and executes actions — repeatedly, until the task is complete.